Ex-FDNY Chief Brian Cordasco pleads guilty to taking bribes, prosecutors say

 The Bureau of Fire Prevention is responsible for ensuring that fire safety systems installed in commercial and residential buildings in New York City comply with fire safety regulations.
 The bureau’s approval is required in many cases before a building can be occupied or opened to the public.

-From 2021 to 2023, Cordasco and Saccavino solicited and accepted bribes from a retired FDNY firefighter, Henry Santiago Jr., who operated an expediting company that promised customers he could fast-track inspections in exchange for basis.
+From 2021 to 2023, Cordasco and Saccavino solicited and accepted bribes from a retired FDNY firefighter, Henry Santiago Jr., who operated an expediting company that promised customers he could fast-track inspections, according to prosecutors.
 The Bureau of Fire Prevention generally addresses reviews on a first-come, first-served basis, prosecutors said.
-Wait times for reviews were unusually long during that period due staffing shortages and slowdowns caused by the COVID-19 pandemic.
-The scheme involved inspections for about 30 projects across New York City, including bars, restaurants, hotels and apartment buildings.
+Wait times for reviews were unusually long during that period due to staffing shortages and slowdowns caused by the COVID-19 pandemic.
+The alleged scheme involved inspections for about 30 projects across New York City, including bars, restaurants, hotels and apartment buildings.

 Cordasco and Saccavino would order subordinates to prioritize plans submitted by Santiago’s customers.
 The customers would pay Santiago, who would then make payments to the two chiefs, according to prosecutors.
 Cordasco, Saccavino and Santiago received approximately $190,000 as a result of the scheme, prosecutors say.